3-Ingredient Easy Sugar Cookies (Vintage Recipe)

 To be clear, these cookies are not cut-outs.
 They will not work with cookie cutters.
 Instead, they have a soft texture, with a delicious brown sugar flavor that pairs really well with milk or hot chocolate.
 They’re the perfect after school snack!
 And while the original recipe makes about 18 small cookies, you can double or even triple this recipe if you just can’t get enough of the chewy texture of these delicious cookies!

 Another thing I love about these cookies is that you can make them for any of the special occasions.
-Just change the sprinkle color, and you have Halloween, Christmas, or Valentine’s Day cookies, all from the sam recipe!
+Just change the sprinkle color, and you have Halloween, Christmas, or Valentine’s Day cookies, all from the same recipe!

 What’s in 3-ingredient sugar cookies?